A training contract with Ward Hadaway is a bit like a Newkie Brown – one of the tastiest treats Tyneside can offer.

 Applications and vacation scheme

-Most trainees at Ward Hadaway come from the North, often via unis in Leeds, Manchester, York, Newcastle, Northumbria and Sunderland.
-The firm has a particularly close relationship with Northumbria University, offering bursaries of £1,000 plus four weeks' work experience for two LPC honour roll students each year.
+Most trainees at Ward Hadaway come from the North, often via unis in Leeds, Manchester, York, Newcastle and Northumbria.
+The firm has a particularly close relationship with Northumbria and Newcastle Universities, offering bursaries of £2,000 plus four weeks' work experience for two LPC honour roll students each year.

-The firm receives around 200 applications each year for its vac scheme, and picks between ten and 12 whose applications impress to attend the week-long placement.
-This sees attendees visit five different departments, one on each day of the scheme.
-“At other vac schemes I attended, it felt like we were being tested all the time, but here they seem to focus on giving you a really broad experience,” testified one of the firm's current trainees.
+The firm receives around 250 applications each year for its vac scheme, and picks between ten and 20 whose applications impress to attend the week-long placement.
+This sees attendees visit two different departments, one in each week of the scheme.
+“Everyone was very approachable compared with the other vac schemes I did.
+I don't think there was anyone I couldn't ask a question of,” testified one of the firm's current trainees.

 Assessments and interview

-Direct training contract applicants who impress on paper are asked to attend one of four assessment days.
-Here they're set a group exercise, a drafting test, a critical skills assessment, and an interview with a panel made of partners and members of HR.
+Direct training contract and vacation scheme applicants who impress on paper are asked to attend one of up to four assessment days.
+Here they're set a group exercise, a drafting test, a critical skills test (sent out prior to the assessment day), and an interview with a panel made of partners and members of HR.
 Applicants have the opportunity to meet various levels of lawyers at lunch, and they also attend a trainee-led presentation where they can ask any questions about life at Ward Hadaway.

 According to Lisa Davies, “there's no one-size-fits-all here; different practice areas require different kinds of individuals.
 Still, it's really important that people invest the time to research us – they need to be able to back up what they're saying with evidence and have the composure to present themselves well.”